White-Out

 into concrete, go home and eat from the hand

-of their meek, complicit wives.
+of meek, complicit wives.

 black and white masked, no red crown.
 Larger magpies,